BA22gueu01/MicroDTM/README.md

    * use helm folder for that \
 \
 Unfortunately the automatic deployed dockerfile can't be used at the moment, because it has parameters in it, which only work for our test environmnent

+### Certificates
+Depending on the certificates used for the security calculation the CA Root and Intermediate certificates must to be installed in the Docker container for correct execution.
+The corresponding URL should be added in the Dockerfile.
+As an example for the domains used in our work, the download URLs for the Let's Encrypt certificates are already included in the Dockerfile.